jnotar/jnotar.github.io/publications.md

 [Google Scholar Profile](https://scholar.google.com/citations?user=eQlRnmEAAAAJ&hl=en&oi=ao)

+### Media Coverage

+[Cognition in brainless organisms is redefining what it means to learn](https://doi.org/10.53053/XHGL2774) by Annie Melchor, The Transmitter

 ### Diversity, Equity, Inclusion & Anti-Racism Publications

 _These publications come from collaborative work done as a [member of the Duke Biology IDEA Committee](https://jnotar.github.io/dei/).
 See all of the committee's publications [here](https://sites.duke.edu/biodiversity/publications/)._